Updates and all other info for Holy Trinity Catholic Church in Gainesville, Virginia

 Family Faith Formation: Program Expectations

-Catechesis at Holy Trinity going forward will require parent participation.
+Catechesis at Holy Trinity requires parent participation.
 Lessons will be presented to the parents and children together in the classrooms every week.
 These lessons will be for all ages and will provide interactive games, crafts, discussions, and other activities as your family learns their faith together!

 We recognize that this is a big change from how you are used to receiving religious education and we have answered some common questions and concerns as well as addressed the program expectations in the FAQ below.
 Please read before registering!